Money Laundering Defense Lawyer in Los Angeles

 - Transferring proceeds from drug sales to a seemingly unconnected person

-from the sale of the horses.
+the sale of the horses.

 - Purchasing cashier's checks or money orders (in small denominations)